I recently attended a well-known digital event from the sanctuary of my home office.

-The topic of this small section of the intro was ‘This is Why You Should Create Content’.
+The topic of this small section of the intro was ‘This is Why You Should Create Content in 2023’.

-For a moment, I allowed myself to switch off – but a burst caught my attention.
+For a moment, I switched off – but a burst caught my attention.
 It sounded a little like this:

 “You should create content because it will build a presence for your brand online.
 It can bring you followers, engagement, build a community and capture leads”.

 ^^^This is not verbatim, just a vague recollection. ^^^